Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Simulation and Performance Evaluation

 \textbf{Validation of the learned model with Deep EDMD:} For numerical comparison, the trained models with all the algorithms were validated with the same training data sets.
 The resulting state predictions of all the algorithms under the same control profile are illustrated in Fig. \ref{fig:normal_train_1}.
-It can be seen that, the resulting models Deep EDMD can capture the changes of the velocities in the longitudinal and lateral directions, which means the models are effective at a wide operating range.
-In addition, in the two testing cases, the results obtained with Deep EDMD using $K=10$, are better than that with EDMD and ELM-EDMD.
+It can be seen that the resulting models Deep EDMD can capture the changes of the velocities in the longitudinal and lateral directions, which means the models are effective at a wide operating range.
+Also, the root mean square errors (RMSEs) of each algorithm corresponding to the trajectories in Fig. \ref{fig:normal_train_1} are listed in Table \ref{tab:RMSE_normal_cases}, which shows that the RMSEs of the proposed Deep EDMD for $v_x$, $v_y$, and $\dot{\psi} $ are smallest ones among all the approaches.
+In addition, in the two testing cases, the results obtained with Deep EDMD using $L=10$, are better than that with EDMD and ELM-EDMD.
 Specifically, the state trajectories obtained with EDMD and ELM-EDMD diverge after a short time period.
-It is worth noting that, MLP exhibits comparable performance with Deep EDMD in the prediction of lateral velocity and yaw rate, but shows larger prediction errors in the prediction of longitudinal velocity.
+It is worth noting that, DNN exhibits comparable performance with Deep EDMD in the prediction of lateral velocity and yaw rate, but shows larger prediction errors in the prediction of longitudinal velocity.

-To fully compare our method and MLP, the training and validation errors collected in the training process are shown in Fig. \ref{fig:h1}.
-It can be seen that, after 30000 batches of training, the training and validation reconstruction losses of Deep EDMD with $K=10$ converge to $2.4\times 10^{-4}$ and $3.8\times 10^{-4}$ respectively, and to $1.7\times 10^{-4}$ and $1.9\times 10 ^{-4}$ after 100000 batches.
-As for MLP, the training and validation losses converge to $8.9\times 10^{-4}$ and $4.7\times 10^{-3}$ after 30000 batches, and to $2.0\times 10^{-4}$ and $1.5\times 10^{-3}$ after 100000.
-The converge speeds of MLP are slower than that of our approach.
+To fully compare our method and DNN, the training and validation errors collected in the training process are shown in Fig. \ref{fig:h1}.
+It can be seen that, after 30000 batches of training, the training and validation reconstruction losses of Deep EDMD with $L=10$ converge to $2.4\cdot 10^{-4}$ and $3.8\cdot 10^{-4}$ respectively, and to $1.7\cdot 10^{-4}$ and $1.9\cdot 10 ^{-4}$ after 100000 batches.
+As for DNN, the training and validation losses converge to $8.9\cdot 10^{-4}$ and $4.7\cdot 10^{-3}$ after 30000 batches, and to $2.0\cdot 10^{-4}$ and $1.5\cdot 10^{-3}$ after 100000.
+The converging speeds of DNN are slower than that of our approach.